-For such a system to work, it is necessary that village communities remained tightly knit to facilitate mutual monitoring and discourage free riding.
-To restrict geographic mobility, the shogunate mandated villages to keep household registry and required its subjects to obtain permission before changing residency or traveling.
+For this system to work, it was necessary that village communities remained tightly knit to facilitate mutual monitoring and discourage free riding.
+To restrict geographical mobility, the shogunate and local lords mandated every village to keep a household registry and required their subjects to obtain permission before changing residency or traveling.